cyr123456789/Focat/README.md

 A screen meant to be shown only upon the first launch of Focat.
 By using AsyncStorage, a string is saved in the device's local storage during the first launch of Focat.
 In subsequent launches, Focat will check whether the string exists and decide whether to display this screen.

 A challenge faced in the development of this screen was in the ability to test whether the screen only shows up during the first launch.
-The React Native Debugger tool could be used to read read into the contents of AsyncStorage but there were problems encountered in installing the tool, hence instead of using the debugger tool, a temporary button to reset the device's AsyncStorage contents was created and subsequently removed when the first launch detection functionality was sufficiently tested.
+The React Native Debugger tool could be used to read into the contents of AsyncStorage but there were problems encountered in installing the tool, hence instead of using the debugger tool, a temporary button to reset the device's AsyncStorage contents was created and subsequently removed when the first launch detection functionality was sufficiently tested.
 If possible, automated testing could be set up in future milestones.

 ### Login